ericlibby/oldweb/index.md

 ---

 My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, development, cooperation, and organizational scales.
 Essentially, I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life-- both on earth and elsewhere in the "verse".

+### --- NEWS ---

+3/10/16: Our paper on "Stabilizing Multicellularity Through Ratcheting" was just accepted at <I> Phil.
+Trans.
+R. Soc.
+B </I>!